skywoodsz/qm_control/README.md

 <td><img src="./docs/position_err.png"  width = "400"/></td>
 <td><img src="./docs/angle_err.png"  width = "400"/></td>
 </tr></table>
 ***Analysis***: The motion of the base and end-effector pose  w.r.t. the initial pose when the end-effector is controlled to remain at a fixed pose during locomotion.
-While the base travels 30 cm, the end-effector’s deviation from its initial position is at most 3.5 mm and 2.6 degree.
+While the base travels 30 cm, the end-effector’s deviation from its initial position is at most 3.5 mm and 2.6 degrees.

 ## Bugs & Feature Requests

-The project is still in the early stages of development and we welcome feedback.
+The project is still in the early stages of development, and we welcome feedback.
 Please report bugs and request features using the [Issue Tracker](https://github.com/skywoodsz/qm_control/issues) or Email skywoodszcn@gmail.com

 ## TODO